- Eamonn Brennan, ESPN Staff Writer

 How healthy is Kentucky's athletics budget?
 Healthy enough that this spring it decided to give John Calipari -- who has invigorated UK hoops with unprecedented recruiting -- a two-year contract extension that made Calipari's total deal worth $36.5 million over the next eight seasons.
 To many hoops programs, a $4.5 million budget (let alone a coach's salary!) would be a dream come true.
 At Kentucky, where hoops is the king of the Commonwealth, it's merely the cost of doing business.

 Fortunately for UK, business is good.
 Not only is the fan-favorite Calipari winning, but his contract served as an indicator of just how robust UK's athletics budget was.
-In fiscal year 2011, Kentucky generated $79,380,000 in gross revenues, enough to pay for all of the school's non-revenue producing sports like golf, tennis, rifle (yes, rifle) and the rest.
-By the end of the year, Kentucky had a tidy $2 million left over, a sum it diverted to capital projects benefiting both the department and the University of Kentucky at large.
-And it did so while extracting a much smaller percentage of its revenues from student fees (less than 1 percent) than many Division I programs.
+In fiscal year 2011, Kentucky budgeted $79,380,000 in gross revenues, enough to pay for all of the school's non-revenue producing sports like golf, tennis, rifle (yes, rifle) and the rest.
+A tidy $2 million was also budgeted in for capital projects benefiting both the department and the University of Kentucky at large.
+And the department did so while extracting a much smaller percentage of its revenues from student fees (less than 1 percent) than many Division I programs.

 Kentucky football and basketball are the Big Blue Whales; financially, as at most BCS programs, the Olympic sports are tiny trout swimming in the big boys' wake.
 But could that arrangement still work if schools were required to increase scholarships to cover the cost of attendance across all sports?
 After some quick back-of-the-envelope math, the answer, basically, is yes.

 Kentucky's enrollment site lists total cost of attendance for in-state undergraduate students at $22,300 (for out-of-state students the total is $31,900).
-The differences between that figure and the one Kentucky currently pays its athletes, according to a spokesman for the university, come down to $400 in supplies, $700 in travel, $40 in loan origination, and a $26 room and board difference from athletics room and board.
-That adds up to $2,666, which isn't too far off from many of the cost of attendance proposal discussions we've heard in recent weeks.
+The differences between that figure and the one Kentucky currently pays its athletes, according to a spokesman for the university, come down to $400 in supplies, $700 in travel, $40 in loan origination, and a $26 room and board difference from athletics room and board and, lastly, a $1,500 "personal" cost estimate that no doubt fluctuates for most freshman undergrads at UK.
+Taking that $1,500 at face value, the total difference between cost of attendance and a full-ride athletic scholarship is $2,666, which isn't too far off from many of the cost of attendance proposal discussions we've heard in recent weeks.

 If Kentucky were to give all 442 of its non-revenue-producing student athletes an extra $2,666 per year, it would cost the university an additional $1,178,372 annually.
 When you count football players and basketball players, you add another 150 student-athletes and the total outlay rises to $1,444,972.